In UniSON: Together We Commit, Together We Act

 We know that we must continuously learn and work together to make progress.
 We are grateful to our students, staff, and faculty who have thoughtfully contributed to these discussions and the development of the statement.
 We know that this is a living statement that must evolve, progress, and grow with the contributions and efforts of all of us.
 We know that this challenging work will take time, endurance, intention, collaboration, and resources.

-Please email email@example.com to share your hopes, ideas, thoughts, concerns, and suggestions regarding the statement and how the School of Nursing can work to become the organization we wish it to be.
+Please complete this form to share your hopes, ideas, thoughts, concerns, and suggestions regarding the statement and how the School of Nursing can work to become the organization we wish it to be.
 We look forward to hearing from you.